higaooliveira/make-magic-api/README.md

  - Domain Service layer: core of validations and business logic before persist on database.
  - Domain Model layer: responsible for describing all application models that will later be mapped to the database.
  - Infrastructure layer: can be divided in one more layer
-    - Data layer: responsible persistence with the database, using SqlAlchemy as ORM
+    - Data layer: responsible persistence with the database, using Hibernate as ORM
  - Tests layer: responsible for testing the application services and domain services.

 ![Architecture](https://miro.medium.com/max/732/1*P4zm6LF9l0nRmyN2iqjgHQ.png)